NCBI-Codeathons/bioed-2024-team-finlay/README.md

 ## Assessments
 Three assessments are included in the Student Materials for this activity:
-1. A **pre-activity quiz** ensures that students understand the background information required to comprehend this activity, including a basic background on central dogma, viruses, and immune response to vaccinations.
+1. A **pre-activity assessment** ensures that students understand the background information required to comprehend this activity, including a basic background on central dogma, viruses, and immune response to vaccinations.
 2. In the **student handout** which walks the student through the steps of the activity, short-answer questions are interspersed throughout to reinforce the new information they are learning.
 3. A **post-activity assessment** evaluates student understanding of the topics introduced in this activity, and allows them to apply this knowledge to novel scenarios revolving around viruses and vaccination.